wozniakpawel/UK-Tax-Visualizer/README.md

+# Project deprecated

+This project is now deprecated and superseded by [cooltaxtool](https://github.com/wozniakpawel/cooltaxtool)

 # UK-Tax-Visualizer

 This Python script is designed to help individuals in the UK understand and optimize their tax situation.
 It provides detailed tax breakdowns for a specified gross income and allows you to explore the effects of voluntary pension contributions on your tax savings.